HOMELESS SHELTER SUPERVISOR

 - Foster a work environment of dignity and respect; oversee a solution-focused environment that is fair and consistent, with the intention to engage and retain clients; maintain a professional culture that promotes teamwork with empathy for clients;

-- Ensure adequate staffing levels are maintained; schedule employees, approve time-off requests and approve time sheets; coordinate work assignments; mediate interpersonal conflicts;
+- Ensure adequate staffing levels are maintained; schedule employees, approve time-off requests and approve timesheets; coordinate work assignments; with manager, mediate interpersonal conflicts;

 - Ensure bed occupancy is fully utilized; hold Leads accountable for occupancy; foster continuous process improvement;

-- Facilitate communication and collaboration with Supportive Services Programs, campus partners and outside agencies;
+- As assigned by manager, facilitate communication and collaboration with CASS Case Management Programs, campus partners and outside agencies;

-- On an on-going basis, review policies and procedures and recommend revisions to leadership; ensure policies are revised in a timely manner upon approval;
+- On an on-going basis, review policies and procedures with employees and recommend revisions to manager;

 - Respond to off-duty phone calls requiring direction;

-- Identify training gaps and make training recommendations to leadership; provide on the-job, task-specific training.
+- Identify training gaps and make training recommendations to manager; provide on the-job, task-specific training.

 Collaborate with Supportive Services:

-- Meet regularly with Supportive Services Supervisor and Client Care Coordinator Leads to share information, identify issues, and report concerns to ensure that performance and expectations align with CASS’ client-driven strategy and goals to advance CASS’ mission;
+- Meet regularly with Case Management Supervisors and Shelter Support Staff Leads to share information, identify issues, and report concerns to ensure that performance and expectations align with CASS’ client-driven strategy and goals to advance CASS’ mission;

 Provide leadership that contributes to client success: